Lifemark – Clinical Psychologist – Mental Health Lead, Ontario – Toronto, ON

 Qualifications:

-• Doctorate from a CPA/APA Accredited Psychology Program.
+• Doctorate from a CPA/APA Accredited Clinical Psychology Program

-• Mandatory clinical experience in the diagnosis and treatment of: Anxiety disorders, Mood disorders, Obsessive Compulsive Disorder, Illness anxiety disorder and Posttraumatic Stress Disorder using evidence-based CBT approaches.
+• Mandatory clinical experience in the diagnosis and treatment of: intellectual disabilities, anxiety and mood disorders, and substance use disorders, using evidence-based approaches

-• Experience working in an interdisciplinary service delivery model is mandatory.
+• Experience working in an interprofessional service delivery model is mandatory

 • Knowledge of psychiatric rehabilitation principles and practices